NotTotal/Total-Visual-Overhaul/README.md

 Can I use this to build a wabbajack modlist?
 - Yeah sure go ahead, just give me credit in some form.

+How do I prevent my headgear from being unequiped out of combat?
+- Modify the Dynamic Equipment Manager JSON or disable it in MO2

 ## Tweaking Performance

 My Setup: